Brief

 I decided to focus on the gummy bear.

-To solve the color scheme issues, I used the colors to represent different flavors and indicated the flavor at a glance.
+To address the color scheme issues, I utilized colors to represent different flavors and indicated the flavor at a glance.

 Flowers were added to the pattern asset to symbolize growth and revitalization.